andresuarezschou/andresuarezschou/README.md

 I believe in the power of code to solve real-world problems and I'm always looking for new challenges and technologies to explore.

-- 🛠️ My favorite tools are Node.js, Next.js, tailwindcss
+- 🛠️ My favorite tools are Node.js, React Developer Tools, Next.js, tailwindcss, nerdfonts.
-- 💡 I’m currently exploring using nvim as my IDE.
+- 💡 I’m currently exploring how to use neovim as my IDE.
-- 🤝 I'm open to collaborating on projects related to we
+- 🤝 I'm open to collaborating on projects which involve API and SDK integrations and use of different CMS such as webshops/e-commerce sites.
 - 🌐 Connect with me on https://www.linkedin.com/in/andresuarezschou/ or check out my portfolio at https://andresuarezschou.netlify.app/
 <br>